guillp/requests_oauth2client/README.md

 To be able to use the Authorization Code grant, you need two urls:

-- the URL for Authorization Endpoint, which is the url where you must send your Authorization Requests
+- the Authorization Endpoint URL, which is the url from your AS where you must send your Authorization Requests
-- the Redirect URI, which is the url pointing to your application, where the Authorization Server will reply with Authorization Response
+- the Redirect URI, which is the url pointing to your application, where the Authorization Server will reply by redirect back with an Authorization Response

-You can declare those urls when initializing your OAuth2Client instance.
+You can declare those urls when initializing your [OAuth2Client] instance.
 Then you can generate valid Authorization Requests by calling the method `.authorization_request()`:

 ```python